gridAditya/PoseEstimation-Activity-Classification/Readme.md

 # Pose Estimation and Activity Classification

-The models developed in this project aim to estimate the pose(keypoint co-ordinates) as well as classify the kind of activity the humans in the give image are doing.
+The models developed in this project aim to estimate the pose(keypoint co-ordinates) as well as classify the kind of activity the humans in the given image are doing.

 ## Installation